-Drug education expert Paul Dillon will present a free seminar for Independent school parents next month on teens and alcohol.
+Drug education expert Paul Dillon presented a seminar for Independent school parents in 2017 on teens and alcohol.
 Here he confronts the fact that parents have to be prepared for their child to sometimes do the wrong thing.

 I’ve talked so much about trust and the importance of remembering that during adolescence, your child is likely to lie to you to get what they want.
 There are certainly those parents who don’t agree with me, choosing to believe that if you trust your teenager they will ‘repay’ that trust with being open and honest about their behaviour, whatever that may entail … As I have said, I believe strongly in the following: most young people will do the ‘right thing’ most of the time, however, all young people will do the ‘wrong thing’ at least some of the time.

 Parents need to be prepared for their child to ‘let them down’ at some time or another.
 Of course, don’t ‘expect’ them to do the wrong thing, but it is important to ‘accept’ that they are likely to slip up now and then; that’s just what adolescents do.
 Every parenting expert will tell you that you have to trust your child at some point, but as I have said time and time again, blind trust is dangerous

 A couple of weeks ago I had this comment posted onto one of my blog entries: